survivejs/webpack-book/manuscript/02_webpack_compared.md

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.

+For a while, a solution known as [RequireJS](http://requirejs.org/) was popular.
+The idea was to provide an asynchronous module definition and build on top of that.
+The format, AMD, is covered in greater detail at the *Formats Supported* chapter.
+Fortunately the standards have caught up and RequireJS seems more like a curiosity now.

 There are a couple of developing alternatives as well.
 I have listed a couple of these below:

 * [JSPM](http://jspm.io/) pushes package management directly to the browser.
 It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader and skips the bundling step altogether during development.
 You can generate a production bundle using it.
 Glen Maddern goes into good detail at his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).